kaliflowerx3/ZoltriTWserver/deniedmods.md

 For other suggestions: answer whichever questions are applicable (i.e., everything except 1)

 # List of potential future mods
-Erebus - Biome IDs conflict, and cannot exceed 127 (BOP uses up to 122, and Erebus uses 8), need additional libraries Clay Soldiers - Fun mod, but doesn't add anything crazy, unsure of performance on server, needs further testing
+Erebus - Biome IDs conflict, and cannot exceed 127 (BOP uses up to 122, and Erebus uses 8), need additional libraries
+Clay Soldiers - Fun mod, but doesn't add anything crazy, unsure of performance on server, needs further testing
+Aether 2 - potential performance issues, but maybe sometime in the future?

 # List of already denied mods
 (Unbalanced means server admins have decided this.
 Disagree all you want but don't argue, it won't help)